Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Simulations

 \section{Simulations}

 We assess the proposed estimators' performance through three simulation studies.
 Simulation Study 1 investigates the double robustness of the relative differential variance estimators established in Theorem~\ref{thm:double-robustness}.
 Simulation Study 2 evaluates the asymptotic linearity of the absolute differential variance estimators established in Theorem~\ref{thm:asymptotic-linearity}.
-Simulation Study 3 gauges the absolute differential variance estimators' ability to uncover violations of the homogeneous ITE assumption in simulated RCTs.
+Simulation Study 3 gauges the absolute differential variance estimators' ability to uncover violations of the second-moment homogeneous treatment effect hypothesis in RCTs.
 In all numerical experiments, $500$ datasets are generated at each of the following sample sizes: $n \in \{125, 250, 500, 1000, 2000\}$.